eclipse-langium/langium-website/content/docs/grammar-language.md

 [QUESTION] Is the above sentence true?
 Or is there a way to import only part of a grammar?
 ## Terminal Rules
 The first step in parsing your language, *lexing*, transforms a stream of characters into a stream of tokens.
 Tokens are a sequence of one or many characters which is matched by a *terminal rule*.
 The names of terminal rules are conventionally written in upper case.
 The Langium parser is created using [Chevrotain](https://chevrotain.io/docs/) which has a built-in lexer based on *Javascript Regular Expressions*.
 However, Langium allows the use of [Extended Backus-Naur Form Expressions](#extended-backus-naur-form-expressions) and both expressions can be used conjointly in the same grammar.
+The declaration of a terminal rule starts with the [keyword](#keywords) `terminal`:

 ```
 terminal ID: /[_a-zA-Z][\w_]*/;